 His wife Rachel's tale is much better known and colorful -- married at age 19; a Civil War widow and single mother at 21; ultimately to have six children by three husbands and one significant other.
 She was the daughter of John and Sarah (Weimer) Phillippi, whose farm, it's said, was subdivided to become the village of Casselman.

-They had one daughter, Alice Reed, born in 1862.
+During their brief married lives together, the couple produced one daughter, Alice Reed, born in 1862.

 The government awarded Rachel a pension of $8 per month as compensation for her loss.